AnekinRed/FOSS-TTRPG-Name-Pending-/SystemRules/The Basics.md

 This is worse.
 When the Total is more than 2 lower than the DC you get Failure.
 The Player fails sometimes spectacularly.
 The Player must now deal with the consequences of their actions.
 Worry not however, you can't roll worse.
 ###### Critical Success
 This is the best possible outcome for any Roll.
 When you roll 10 or more higher than the DC you critically succeed.
-The Player got more than what they wanted, and they did it in spectacular fashion; They even get a Boon Point (BP)
+The Player got more than what they wanted, and they did it in spectacular fashion; They even get a Boon Point (BP).
+Additionally if a Union Action was Made for the Roll every participant gets a BP.

+### Components and Building Actions
+When you Build an Action you use Components.
+But what are Components?
+Components are the building blocks of Actions that you use Action Points (AP).
+Each Component has a Name, AP Cost, Dice, Modifier, Scale Attribute, and Description.

 ### Measurement
 FOSSTTRPG can be played in a various different ways.
 Be that using a square, or hexagonal grid; theatre of mind; or measuring tapes.
 Any style your table prefers can be used.
 Because of this in game distance is notated as Units.
 1 Unit is 1 square on a square grid, 1 unit on your measuring tape, or whatever you want to represent 1 Unit at your table; that representation should be a singular constant.
 Meaning that only one thing should be used to represent 1 Unit at the table at a time.
 However it is your game at your table.
 So if you want a pencil, eraser, and your cat all at the same time to represent a unit you can.
 No guarantees it will work but you can.